 Like elsewhere in America, most people in Harrison use a private automobile to get to work.
 But notably, a substantial number of Harrison‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The per capita income in Harrison in 2010 was $60,166, which is wealthy relative to New York and the nation.
-This equates to an annual income of $240,664 for a family of four.
-However, Harrison contains both very wealthy and poor people as well.
+The per capita income in Harrison in 2010 was $64,519, which is wealthy relative to New York and the nation.
+This equates to an annual income of $258,076 for a family of four.

 Harrison is a very ethnically-diverse village.
 The people who call Harrison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrison residents report their race to be White, followed by Asian.
 Harrison also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.25% of the village’s residents.
-Important ancestries of people in Harrison include Irish, German, Russian, and Polish.
+People of Hispanic or Latino origin account for 12.40% of the village’s residents.
+Important ancestries of people in Harrison include Italian, Irish, German, Russian, and English.

 The most common language spoken in Harrison is English.
 Other important languages spoken here include Spanish and Italian.